miriambudayr/tax-column/thought_log.md

   - Requires a backend server, needs internet connection which is a constraint in the specs

 I am going to use sqlite because it ticks more of the important boxes.

+# better-sqlite3

+This isn't supported on mobile, but I can port the solution over to a mobile-compatible sqlite engine.
+I want to focus on correctness first.